 - Consult with recognised trade unions or employee representatives and keep them up to date with what is happening.

 - Consider the government furlough scheme, unpaid leave, or salary reduction as alternatives to terminations or employment.

-If you would like further guidance on the above or support creating an action plan, conducting risk assessments or updating any HR policies, please contact Clover HR on 0121 516 0299 or email us at email@example.com
+If you would like further guidance on the above or support creating an action plan, conducting risk assessments or updating any HR health and safety policies, please contact Clover HR on 0121 516 0299 or email us at firstname.lastname@example.org

 Copyright Clover HR